Blog

 AudioEye’s Accessibility Training delves deep into the accessibility industry, providing you with more knowledge on creating web designs accessible to individuals with disabilities.
 Our training course starts by defining accessibility and addressing common misconceptions before delving into accessibility best practices, principles, and laws.
 Our third module is incredibly beneficial for designers as it includes an in-depth discussion of universal design principles and how to use the WCAG effectively during design processes.
 Each module is taught by a CPACC-certified AudioEye employee who is an expert in their respective field.

-See how companies like Ratio Coffee and Misericordia University enhanced accessibility for their respective users after participating in our course.
+See how Misericordia University (opens in a new tab)enhanced accessibility for their respective users after participating in our course.

 LinkedIn Learning